 It's especially cute when there's a callback to this conversation at the end of Mass Effect 3.
 Liara brings up the joke about their blue kids, to which Shepard smiles.
 It's a cute little scene and shows that Liara is finally unafraid to consider her future, even if it means living it without Shepard.

-I've seen fans speculate that Liara's "gift" to a romanced Shepard at the end of Mass Effect 3 is that of children.
+I like to believe that Liara's "gift" to a romanced Shepard at the end of Mass Effect 3 is a vision of their future children.

 Liara for Life

 So Liara isn't a damsel in distress.
 She's not a pushover.
 She's not weak.
 She's not shy.
 She doesn't hero-worship nor is she blind to Shepard's flaws.
 She is not a self-centered Mary Sue.